Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Introduction

 Quantum-enabled magnetometers provide a pathway to improved precision relative to conventional magnetic sensors in low-signal settings \cite{degen_quantum_2017}.
 Among them, optically pumped atomic magnetometers (OPAMs) based on alkali-vapor ensembles constitute a particularly mature and practical platform \cite{budker_optical_2007}.
 OPAMs operate at room temperature and convert magnetic-field-induced atomic spin dynamics into an optical readout, enabling high sensitivity together with absolute calibration anchored in well-known atomic parameters \cite{dang_ultrahigh_2010}.
 These attributes have motivated continued efforts toward compact, portable OPAM instruments suitable for geomagnetic-field operation and field-relevant measurements \cite{oelsner_integrated_2022}.

 Earth-field scalar (total-field) OPAMs commonly employ synchronous optical pumping together with phase-sensitive (lock-in) detection \cite{yalaz_response_2024,schultze_optically_2017}.
 In this approach, optical modulation drives a magnetic-resonance response, and the demodulated quadrature component provides a dispersive error signal that can be used to track resonance shifts in closed loop.
 A foundational all-optical route is the Bell--Bloom magnetometer \cite{bell_optically_1961,yoon_laser_2025}, in which modulated light drives magnetic resonance without requiring an RF drive coil.
-Recent work has further explored single-beam, all-optical pumping/probing strategies that use laser modulation to simplify the sensor head and reduce component count, while maintaining bandwidth suitable for transient sensing \cite{petrenko_single-beam_2021,zhang_zero_2022,wu_compact_2025, Kang2017JournalSensors}.
+Recent work has further explored single-beam, all-optical pumping/probing strategies that use laser modulation to simplify the sensor head and reduce component count, while maintaining bandwidth suitable for transient sensing \cite{petrenko_single-beam_2021,zhang_zero_2022,wu_compact_2025, Kang2017JournalSensors, IEEE_TIM2019_singlebeam}.
+Notably, dead-zone-free operation using single-beam free-induction-decay (FID) techniques has been demonstrated \cite{Mehta2025APL_deadzone}, and signal-enhancement schemes based on spin-polarization manipulation have been proposed to extend the applicability of single-beam FID magnetometers \cite{Jiang2025OL_FIDenhance}.

+While these advances have significantly reduced the optical and mechanical complexity of OPAM sensor heads, the readout electronics of most portable implementations continue to rely on lock-in amplifiers or dedicated signal-processing hardware \cite{zanoni_picotesla_2024}, adding cost, volume, and expertise barriers that limit accessibility and field deployment.
+A complementary strategy is to replace these specialized instruments with commercial off-the-shelf (COTS) data-acquisition modules and software-defined signal processing, accepting modest resolution trade-offs in exchange for immediate reproducibility and lower system complexity.